Aries constellation

 Magnitude 10.3 | 130 million light-years | Unbarred spiral

-A stunning galaxy with one unusually extended spiral arm, likely the result of tidal interaction with the nearby galaxy NGC 770.
-This "one-armed" morphology makes NGC 772 visually distinctive.
-Through a 20cm telescope under dark skies, it appears as a faint oval glow with hints of spiral structure.
-The extended arm requires patience and careful observation but rewards the patient observer with a view of cosmic violence and gravitational dance frozen in light.
+A spiral galaxy with one unusually extended arm — the result of tidal interaction with the nearby NGC 770.
+Through a 20cm telescope under dark skies it appears as a faint oval glow with hints of spiral structure.
+The extended arm takes patience and averted vision to detect, but it shows gravitational interaction shaping a galaxy in real time.

 NGC 1156 — Dwarf Galaxy